The Role of Storytelling in Organisational Change: Why Meaning Matters as Much as the Message

 What does Manfred Kets de Vries add to leadership storytelling?

 Manfred Kets de Vries brings a deeper lens.
-In Storytelling for Leaders: Tales of Sorrow and Love, he frames storytelling as central to leadership, influence, self-awareness and organisational life.
+In Storytelling for Leaders: Tales of Sorrow and Love, he frames storytelling as central to leadership, influence, self-awareness and organisational life (Kets de Vries, 2025).

 This matters because leaders are not only tellers of stories.
 They are also shaped by stories.